yext/answers-search-ui/README.md

     // Image to display, defaults to null
     image: item.headshot ? item.headshot.url : '',
     // Url for the title/subtitle, defaults to the entity's website url
+    // Note, a protocol like https://yext.com is required, as opposed to just yext.com
     url: item.link || item.website,
     // Character limit to hide remaining details and display a show more button, defaults to 350
     showMoreLimit: 350,